-2510 SCOPE
+2510 Scope

-This section 2500 applies to the appointed actuary of an insurer when preparing a report on the insurer's financial condition pursuant to law.
+- .01 Part 1000 applies to work within the scope of this section 2500. - .02 This section 2500 applies to the appointed actuary of an insurer when preparing a report on the insurer's financial condition pursuant to law.

-2520 INVESTIGATION
+2520 Analysis

-- The appointed actuary should make an investigation at least once during each financial year of the insurer's recent and current financial position, and financial condition, as revealed by dynamic capital adequacy testing for selected scenarios. - The appointed actuary should make a report of each investigation in writing to the insurer's board of directors (or to their audit committee if they so delegate) or its chief agent for Canada.
-The report should identify possible actions for dealing with any threats to satisfactory financial condition that the investigation reveals. - The appointed actuary should also make an interim investigation if there is a material adverse change in the insurer's circumstances. - The appointed actuary should ensure that the investigation is current.
+- .01 The appointed actuary should make an investigation at least once during each financial year of the insurer's recent and current financial position and financial condition, as revealed by dynamic capital adequacy testing for selected scenarios.
+[Effective April 15, 2017] - .02 The appointed actuary should make a report of each investigation in writing to the insurer's board of directors (or to the appropriate committee of the board such as audit committee, risk committee, etc. if they so delegate) or its chief agent for Canada.
+The report should identify possible actions for dealing with any threats to satisfactory financial condition that the investigation reveals.
+[Effective February 22, 2018] - .03 The appointed actuary should ensure that the investigation is current.
 The investigation should take into consideration recent events and recent financial operating results of the insurer.
-[Effective December 31, 2011] - The actuary's investigations would be done with a frequency sufficient to support timely corrective actions by management and the board of directors or chief agent for Canada.
+[Effective April 15, 2017] - .04 The timing and frequency of the appointed actuary's investigations would be sufficient to support timely corrective actions by management and the board of directors or chief agent for Canada.